Mokita-J/Artificial_Intelligence/README.md

 P2-Learning Tree: implements the well known Decision Tree Learning algorithm with some added prunning methods to solve problems of overfitting.
 Final Grade: 20/20

-Both of this projects were in cooperation with [@ADEMA06](https://github.com/ADEMA06). 😄
+Both of these projects were in cooperation with [@ADEMA06](https://github.com/ADEMA06). 😄